Hritvik111/Hritvik111/README.md

 ## Let's Collaborate!
-- 👯 I’m open to collaboration on projects, especially those related to Big Data.
+- 👯 I’m open to collaboration on projects, especially those related to Big Data & SQL.

 Thanks for stopping by!
 Feel free to explore my repositories and don't hesitate to reach out.
 Happy coding! 🚀✨